open-hand/choerodon/README.md

 Tips: We welcome your input!
 If you have feedback, please [submit an topic](http://forum.choerodon.io/) in [the forum of Choerodon](http://forum.choerodon.io/).

-# Choerodon - An open source PaaS for Kubernetes
+# Choerodon - An Open Source Multi-Cloud Application Platform

 ![](img/choerodon-community.png)